-Serbia: Issues with EnC regulations14.
-December 2020. / News Serbia Energy
+Serbia: Issues with EnC regulations, News Serbia Energy

 The Council of Ministers should, at the next meeting scheduled for 17 December, consider the violation of EnC rules by Serbia, because it did not separate the activities of gas operator Jugorosgas Transport, said The Director of the Energy Community (EnC) Secretariat Janez Kopac.

 Kopac said that it was a serious case of violation of EnC energy law and that Jugorosgas Transport, a subsidiary of Srbijagas, was not certified in accordance with the Third Package.
 He added that the Secretariat is not insisting on an infringement procedure now, since some things have been realized after all.
 But if Serbia does not take measures to separate activities under the Third Energy Package, the Secretariat will initiate a new procedure against Serbia.

 He said that the company Srbijagas has not harmonized its operations with the EC Treaty since its establishment, so it can be said that the case started in 2013, and the non-compliance with the Third Energy Package of Srbijagas has been going on since 2016.
 Asked if there were any more problems in Serbia’s energy sector, Kopac answered that Srbijagas is blocking access to competition at the entry point into the Serbian transmission gas system from Hungary near Horgos.
 Free access to the system at every point is a basic principle of the Third Package, and it is also a serious violation for which a case has been opened, which will be considered by the Council of Ministers next week.